mondeja/mdpo/docs/tutorial.rst

    md2po README.md --quiet --save --po-filepath locale/es/LC_MESSAGES/readme.po

-After that, you can use the new file ``locale/es/LC_MESSAGES/readme.po`` to to replace the contents of the file ``README.html`` with your translations, using next command:
+After that, you can use the new file ``locale/es/LC_MESSAGES/readme.po`` to replace the contents of the file ``README.html`` with your translations, using next command:

 .. code-block:: bash